markeldigital/brokerintegration/README.md

 base64(sha256hmac(${psk}, "ts=${epoch}al0=${address_line1}al1=${address_line2}al2=${address_line3}al3=${address_line4}al4=${address_line5}ci=${city}cr=${customer_reference}em=${insured_email}ex=${expiry_date}in=${insured_name}pc=${postal_code}pn=${policy_number}pr=${province}"))
 </code></pre>

 All field keys are required in the signature but not required in the URL.
 Any fields not specified in the URL must default to an empty string as the value in the signature.
+With the exception of the timestamp, which is first.
+The fields are ordered by their keyname.

 Given the following inputs: